A Guide to Publishing Books

 To self-publish or not self-publish

 On top of this, you can get your book to market much faster than a traditional publisher, in fact, you could have your book to market within 6 months!
 Working with a traditional publisher could take significantly longer.
-With all of that being said, traditional publishing is still a good option especially if you are able to secure a monetary advance prior to publishing.
+With all of that being said, traditional publishing is still a good option, especially if you can secure a monetary advance before publishing.
 If you receive a good enough advance, it may be well worth it to opt for this route as opposed to self-publishing.
 Unfortunately, the odds of an unknown person securing a significant advance are slim.

 Edit your draft